-If you are studying in one of our non-degree Executive Programs, the Executive MBA or a DBA program, it will be the student’s own responsibility to secure any travel documents that may be required in order to be present for courses taking place in the Netherlands.
+If you are studying in one of our non-degree Executive Programmes, the Executive MBA or a DBA programme, it will be the student’s own responsibility to secure any travel documents that may be required in order to be present for courses taking place in the Netherlands.

 |Citizen off:||Staying less than 90 days||Staying more than 90 days|

 |EU, Finland, Iceland, Liechtenstein, Norway, Sweden and Switzerland||No visa or residence permit required||No visa or residence permit required|

 |Australia, Canada, Japan, Monaco, New Zealand, South Korea, United States and Vatican City||No visa or residence permit required||No entry visa (MVV) required, but you do need a residence permit (VVR)|

 |Albania, Antigua & Barbuda, Andorra, Argentina, Bahamas, Barbados, Bosnia, Brazil, Brunei, Chile, Colombia, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Hong Kong SAR & BNO passport holders, Honduras, Israel, Macau SAR passport holders, FYR Macedonia, Malaysia, Mexico, Moldavia, Montenegro, Nicaragua, Palau, Panama, Paraguay, Peru, San Marino, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, (West) Samoa, Serbia, Seychelles, Singapore, Timor-Leste, Trinidad & Tobago, Tonga, United Arab Emirates, Uruguay, Vanuatu and Venezuela||No visa or residence permit required||Entry visa (MVV) and residence permit (VVR) required|